haru-same-same/g4work/README.md

 In order to change the position of particle gun easily, I commented out
 `fParticleGun->SetParticlePosition(G4ThreeVector(0., 0., -worldZHalfLength));`
 in g4work/B4/B4a/src/B4PrimaryGeneratorAction.cc line 101.
-Therefore ,firstly you should set gun position in your macro file like
+Therefore, firstly you should set gun position in your macro file like
 `/gun/position 0 0 0 m`.
 Or you can use muon.mac included in this project.
 If you can use ROOT, it is easy to show results graphically by using run.sh included in this project.